andresV74/bold/README.md

-# bold
+# bold.co

-Test project for Bol.co
+Test project for Bold.co
 ## Building and running on localhost

 First install dependencies: